tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/服务端 API/第三方回调/群组系统相关回调/撤回群消息之后回调_intl_en.md

 ## Overview

-This API is used by the app backend to monitor the recalls of group messages in real time.
+This API is used by the app backend to view the recalls of group messages in real time.

 ## Notes